Mohpada

 Mohopada, alias Wasambe, is a census town in Khalapur Taluka, Raigad district in the Indian state of Maharashtra.

 Demographics

-As of 2001 India census, Mohpada Alias Wasambe had a population of 8735.
+As of 2001 India census, Mohopada Alias Wasambe had a population of 8735.
 Males constitute 54% of the population and females 46%.
-Mohpada Alias Wasambe has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 71%.
-In Mohpada, 16% of the population is under 6 years of age.
+Mohopada Alias Wasambe has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 71%.
+In Mohopada, 16% of the population is under 6 years of age.